• Nothing Found

 From the airport

 Lastly, you can still hop in a local white taxi from the ranks at the airports (Fiumicino Airport and Ciampino Airport).
 These taxis calculate fares using fixed rates to certain destinations in the center and are cheaper than Uber.
-However, the wait for an empty taxi can be pretty long during peak season.
+However, the wait for an empty taxi can be quite long during peak season.

 Getting around the city